Last Updated on 14 December 2020 by Beenote

 While your agenda allows you to reserve a time slot for meetings, training, conferences, the task manager lists all your tasks.
 You can manage them from this tool for greater flexibility.
-It allows to determine the priority, the status, to monitor the time of completion of the task or project, for an increased efficiency.
+It allows determining the priority, the status, to monitor the time of completion of the task or project, for increased efficiency.

 If you have many meetings, you know that it can be difficult to follow all the tasks that have been assigned in meetings and especially when managing a work team.
 You should record them in your task manager following your meetings.
 But if you used a tool for this purpose, such as Beenote, managing tasks related to meetings becomes child’s play.
 Finally, you will be able to effectively monitor the progress of your team’s tasks.

 For the less technical, write on a sheet of paper, notepad (Google Keep) or an Excel sheet can always do the trick.
 The important thing is to be comfortable with what you choose and to find your way around quickly.
 We wouldn’t want to end up managing list lists of list lists….

 5 Elements to remember to make an exceptional to-do list